YanXiao3020y/Projects-in-Principles-in-System-Design/Client & Server Programming/README.markdown

 ### Objective

-Creates a client-server application to query stock market information.
+Create a client-server application to query stock market information.
 The client will interact with the server to fetch stock prices for Pfizer (PFE) and Moderna (MRNA) using historical data provided in CSV files.